Djokovic lawyers say Australian immigration office signed off on ‘quarantine-free’ entry

 Fellow tennis star Rafael Nadal, who is also in Australia ahead of the tournament, struck a less sympathetic note, telling reporters on Thursday that Djokovic knew the risks.
 “It’s normal that the people here in Australia get very frustrated with the case because they have been going through a lot of very hard lockdowns,” Nadal said, urging people to get vaccinated.

-Czech women’s doubles player Renata Voracova also had her visa canceled and was sent to the Park Hotel after entering the Australian tournament on a similar vaccine exemption, Reuters reported, according to a statement from the Czech Foreign Ministry.
+Czech women’s doubles player Renata Voracova also had her visa canceled and was sent to the Park Hotel after entering the Australian tournament on a similar vaccine exemption, Reuters reported, citing a statement from the Czech Foreign Ministry.